 The PrintIT!
 2015/16 programme

 Curriculum mapped workbooks

 Through curriculum mapped workbooks and scheme of work you will take your students through the designing of a product from start to finish.
 The 2015/16 programme is now open until October 2016, it takes about 6 to 8 weeks to complete.
 The workbooks contain activities to get students interested in the industry, tasks to show their understanding of processes and guides them through the competition.
 All workbooks are downloadable from our website upon registration.

-The mini-competition is the first of many to be ran across the course of the PrintIT! year, and is open to all current and future registered students in the 2015/16 programme!
-It encourages students to be creative and bold with their designs, and is a great way to get them excited for the year ahead.
+The first PrintIT! school trip and competition of the year was held at The Print Show 2015.
+Registered schools entered into The Print Show Mini Competition, which was the first of many to be ran across the course of the PrintIT! year.
+It encouraged students to be creative and bold with their designs, and was great way to get them thinking about the world of print!

 Supported proudly by the industry